talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 4. [Final Project: Real-World Problem Solving](#final-project-real-world-problem-solving)
 5. [Feedback and Reflection](#feedback-and-reflection)

-## Task 1: Exploratory Data Analysis
+## Task 1: Data Exploration and Customer Analysis

 In Task 1, I embarked on a journey into the realm of exploratory data analysis.
-The goal was to gain insights from datasets provided by Quantium.
-The [Data Analysis Task Folder](/task1-exploratory-data-analysis) contains the code, visualizations, and a detailed analysis of the datasets.
-This task honed my skills in data cleaning, manipulation, and visualization.
+The goal was to clean, explore and gain insights of customers purchase behaviour provided by Quantium.
+The folder contains the code, visualizations, and a detailed analysis of the datasets.

+Insights:

 ## Task 2: Strategic Market Analysis